jgm/pandoc-citeproc/man/pandoc-citeproc.1.md

 Run without options, it acts as a filter that takes a JSON-encoded Pandoc document, formats citations and adds a bibliography, and returns a JSON-encoded pandoc document.
-Citations will be resolved, and a bibliography will be inserted into a Div element with id `references`, if one exists, or appended to the end of the document (unless the `suppress-bibliography` metadata field is set to a true value).
+Citations will be resolved, and a bibliography will be inserted into a Div element with id `refs`.
+If no such Div exists, one will be created and appended to the end of the document (unless the `suppress-bibliography` metadata field is set to a true value).
 If you wish the bibliography to have a section header, put the section header at the end of your document.
 (See the `pandoc_markdown` (5) man page under "Citations" for details on how to encode citations in pandoc's markdown.)

 To process citations with pandoc, call pandoc-citeproc as a filter:

     pandoc --filter pandoc-citeproc input.md -s -o output.html

-The bibliography will be put into a pandoc `Div` container with class `references`.

 pandoc-citeproc will look for the following metadata fields in the input: